Skip to main content

 Tips for Saving Money On College

-Some colleges meet 100% of students’ demonstrated financial need, meaning they will cover the full difference between the Tuition of attendance and a student’s EFC.
+Some colleges meet 100% of students’ demonstrated financial need, meaning they will cover the full difference between the total of attendance and a student’s EFC.
 After financial aid is applied, expensive private colleges may be more affordable than in-state tuition at a public university.

 • Barnard College